 Anti-money Laundering Approved Person Application Form

-The Money Laundering Regulations 2017 require that professional bodies approve all beneficial owners, officers and managers of firms within their supervision by 26 June 2018.
+The Money Laundering Regulations 2017 require that professional bodies approve all beneficial owners, officers and managers of firms within their supervision.

 The application form should be completed by your firms Money Laundering Reporting Officer (MLRO).

 - The name's of your firm's beneficial owners, officers and managers

 - A completed basic criminal disclosure check for each beneficial owner, officer and manager

 - Have setup or reset your ICAS digital account login